-Molina provides a panel of PCPs to care for its members.
+Molina provides a panel of PCPs to care for its Members.
 Providers in the specialties of Family Medicine, Internal Medicine and Obstetrics and Gynecology are eligible to serve as PCPs.
 Members may choose a PCP or have one selected for them by Molina.
-Molina's members are required to see a PCP who is part of the Molina Network.
-Molina's members may select or change their PCP by contacting Molina's Member & Provider Contact Center.
+Molina's Members are required to see a PCP who is part of the Molina Network.
+Molina's Members may select or change their PCP by contacting Molina's Member & Provider Contact Center.

-Specialty providers
+Specialty Providers

-Molina maintains a network of specialty Providers to care for its members.
-Some specialty care Providers may require a referral for a member to receive specialty services; however, no prior authorization is required. members are allowed to directly access women health specialists for routine and preventive health without a referral for services.
+Molina maintains a network of specialty Providers to care for its Members.
+Some specialty care Providers may require a referral for a Member to receive specialty services; however, no prior authorization is required.
+Members are allowed to directly access women health specialists for routine and preventive health without a referral for services.

-Molina will help to arrange specialty care outside the network when Providers are unavailable or the network is inadequate to meet a member's medical needs.
+Molina will help to arrange specialty care outside the network when Providers are unavailable or the network is inadequate to meet a Member's medical needs.
 To obtain such assistance contact the Molina UM department.
 Referrals to specialty care outside the network require prior authorization from Molina.

-Care management
+Care Management

-Molina provides a comprehensive care management (CM) program to all members who meet the criteria for services.
-The CM program focuses on coordinating the care, services and resources needed by members throughout the continuum of care.
+Molina provides a comprehensive ICM program to all members who meet the criteria for services.
+The ICM program focuses on coordinating the care, services and resources needed by members throughout the continuum of care.
 Molina adheres to the Case Management Society of America Standards of Practice Guidelines in its execution of the program.

-Molina care managers may be licensed professionals and are educated, trained, and experienced in Molina's CM program.
-The CM program is based on a member advocacy philosophy, designed, and administered to assure the member value-added coordination of health care and services, to increase continuity and efficiency and to produce optimal outcomes.
-The CM program is individualized to accommodate a member's needs with collaboration and input from the member's PCP.
-The Molina care manager will assess the member upon engagement after identification for CM enrollment, assist with arrangement of individual services for members whose needs include ongoing medical care, home health care, rehabilitation services and preventive services.
-The Molina care manager is responsible for assessing the member's appropriateness for the CM program and for notifying the PCP of CM program enrollment, as well as facilitating and assisting with the development of the member's ICP.
+Molina care managers may be licensed professionals and are educated, trained and experienced in Molina's ICM program.
+The ICM program is based on a member advocacy philosophy, designed and administered to assure the member value-added coordination of health care and services, to increase continuity and efficiency and to produce optimal outcomes.
+The ICM program is individualized to accommodate a member's needs with collaboration and input from the member's PCP.
+The Molina care manager will assess the member upon engagement after identification for ICM enrollment, assist with arrangement of individual services for members whose needs include ongoing medical care, home health care, rehabilitation services and preventive services.
+The Molina care manager is responsible for assessing the member's appropriateness for the ICM program and for notifying the PCP of ICM program enrollment, as well as facilitating and assisting with the development of the member's ICP.